 What is Xeljanz XR?

 Xeljanz and Xeljanz XR (generic: tofacitinib) are prescription brand-name medications which the U.S. Food and Drug Administration (FDA) has approved to treat rheumatoid arthritis, psoriatic arthritis, and moderate to severe ulcerative colitis.
-Xeljanz XR is an extended-release (long-acting) form of the drug.
+Xeljanz XR is an extended-release (long-acting) form of the prescription drug.

 These tablets are long-acting because they release the medication slowly as they pass through your digestive system.
-Xeljanz XR tablets come in 11 mg and 22 mg strengths.
+Xeljanz tablets come in 11 mg and 22 mg strengths.

 What's the Problem With Xeljanz?

 In 2019, the National Law Review reported on a surge of defective drug lawsuits filed over Xeljanz.
 The medicine, which works by suppressing a patient’s immune system, resulted in some users suffering an increased risk of blood clots and deep vein thrombosis (DVT).

 Later that year, the FDA shared preliminary results from its post marketing safety study of Xeljanz highlighting data linking the drug to blood clotting problems.
 Specifically, the agency reported 19 cases of blood clots and/or deep vein thrombosis in the lungs in Xeljanz patients patients treated with the 10 mg twice daily dose compared to three cases in patients who received TNF blockers.